Shah Family Prize for Innovative Undergraduate Student Projects

 Once nominated, students will be invited to submit an application that describes their ideas for the project going forward and how they might use the funds to realize these ideas in practice.
 Students are encouraged to collaborate with Netter Center staff in developing the final application.

 Final applications will be reviewed by a committee composed of staff and members of the Netter Center’s Faculty Advisory Board and Community Advisory Board.
 The committee will make recommendations to the Netter Center director, who will select the final recipients of the Shah Family Prize.

 Timeline for Shah Prize 2020-2021:

 Nominate projects by Sunday, November 1, 2020.
 Self-nominations encouraged.

 Submit final applications by Thursday, December 3, 2020.

 Guidelines for proposal format:

-- What is the problem your project is addressing?
-What are the current conditions?
+What is the problem your project is addressing?
+What are your motivations for pursuing this project?
+What are the current conditions surrounding the problem you want to address?
 Have you spoken with stakeholders about the need for the development of a project like this?